evgeniyaglovatskaya/detox-workshop/README.md

 To work with this project you should have React Native development environment installed and **node version 14**.

+## Prerequisites

+- iOS/Android: MacOS Catalina or newer
+- Android only: Linux

 ## Branches

 - **master** - application with basic UI